Performance and scaling for Aurora Serverless v2 - Amazon Aurora

 Note

 The max_connections value for Aurora Serverless v2DB instances is based on the memory size derived from the maximum ACUs.
-However, when you specify a minimum capacity of 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.
+However, when you specify a minimum capacity of 0 or 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.

 For specific examples showing how max_connections changes with the maximum ACU value, see Example: Change the Aurora Serverless v2 capacity range of an Aurora MySQL cluster and Example: Change the Aurora Serverless v2 capacity range of an Aurora PostgreSQL cluster.